 Creating faded crankbaits used to be a process.
 Fritts would hang them from the rear view mirror of his truck or scatter them across its dashboard, letting the heat and sun work on them.
 But the paint and clear coat applied to modern crankbaits doesn’t fade, so he and Berkley found a way around that.
 “We paint some of them that way,” he said.

-Fritts sticks to round bend treble hooks for his crankbaits, choosing Berkley’s Fusion 13 hooks.
-They are mechanically sharpened, which he believes keeps them sharper longer than chemically sharpened ones.
+Fritts sticks to round bend treble hooks for his crankbaits, choosing Berkley’s Fusion19 hooks.
+He believes they are mechanically sharpened, which keeps them sharper longer than chemically sharpened ones.
 And he prefers trebles with long shanks.
 He loses too many bass on short-shanked hooks.

 BassResource may receive a portion of revenues if you make a purchase using a link above.